What are the crocche or cazzilli?

 Every time I go to Palermo I stop to go eat the cazzilli together with the panelle or the “paninu ca meusa” in a fry shop on the corner between Piazza indipendenza and Corso Calatafimi.

 Or in the famous Antica Focacceria of San Francesco, in a side street of Corso Vittorio Emanuele, which despite its world-wide fame has kept its classic street food characteristic.
-Then there is the food trucks found inside the Vucciria Market that sell the ”rascatura” ( they are similar to the cazzilli but they are nothing more than the scraps of dei cazzilli and panelle in the kitchen) with the cazzilli.
+Then there are the food trucks found inside the Vucciria Market that sell the ”rascatura” ( they are similar to the cazzilli but they are nothing more than the scraps of cazzilli and panelle in the kitchen) with the cazzilli.

 - 1 kg potatoes 35.3 oz

 - chopped parsley